• Skip to primary navigation

 We love jam - on bread, a fresh crispy baguette, brioche, crêpes or as a filling in macarons.
 But mention Corsican fig jam, and it takes on another delicious yet serious role.
 Fig jam is so popular in France's island of Corsica for a reason.
 It's a must on a cheeseboard and goes particularly well with strong cheeses.

-Following a generous wind-fall of figs from our neighbour this season, it has given me a chance to experiment.
-Let me share my new reduced-sugar recipe, inspired by science.
+Following a generous wind-fall of figs from our neighbour this season, it has given me a chance to experiment with my reduced-sugar fig jam recipe, inspired by science.

 spoonful of fig jam with baguette and cheese